 “It’s reassuring to hear from both colleagues in Europe that they are having the same conversations.
 We may not have all the answers, but at least we agree on the problems, which is the first step.”

-A first major challenge is the radiology workload.
-In the UK, the latest census from the Royal College of Radiologists showed a shortfall of 29%, with immense pressure on the physicians.
+The first major challenge is the radiology workload.
+In the UK, the latest census from the Royal College of Radiologists showed a shortfall of 29%, with immense pressure on physicians.
 Reading and reporting CT scans is time-consuming.
 Within a workforce already under strain, introducing a new CT-screening programme seems like a tall order.

 Secondly, radiologists are one piece of the puzzle.
 Lung screening requires input from several healthcare professionals involved in the end-to-end pathway.
 Prof Dr Marie-Pierre Revel, Head of Radiology at Cochin Hospital and Full Professor at the University of Paris, highlighted the likely need for additional training for surgeons who may not be sufficiently familiar with video-assisted thoracoscopic resections.